westerndigitalcorporation/zonedstorage.io/docs/filesystems/zonefs.md

 (which makes it impossible to discover the amount of data that has been written to the zone).
 In the case of a read-only zone that is discovered at run-time, as indicated in [*IO error handling*](/docs/filesystems/zonefs#io-error-handling), the size of the zone file is left unchanged from its last updated value.

-### User Space Tools
+## System Requirements

+*zonefs* was introduced with kernel version 5.6.
+The kernel must be compiled with *zonefs* support (the kernel configuration parameter CONFIG_ZONEFS_FS must be enabled).

 The `mkzonefs` tool is used to format zoned block devices for use with *zonefs*.
 This tool is available on <a href="https://github.com/westerndigitalcorporation/zonefs-tools"